ShibinSurendranath/dynamoDbToCSV/README.md

 # Contributing
 Please contact me if you like to contribute to the project.

+# Issues
+1. Error: ENOENT: no such file or directory, open 'output .....
+This error occurs when you the output folder is not created.

 # Improvements
 Some possible improvements
 * Support for all DynamoDB datatypes